 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 In the most recent IURC survey of residential electric utility rates, Indianapolis Power & Light (IPL) ranked eighth-highest among the 14 electric utilities under the IURC’s jurisdiction.

 As of July 2014, approximately 67 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 33 percent recovered through rate adjustment “trackers,” as described below.*

-Key documents in IPL's request include the following:
+Key documents IPL has filed in its rate request include the following:

 IPL's current electric base rates were approved on August 24, 1995, in Indiana Utility Regulatory Commission Cause No. 39938.
 To review the IURC's 231-page rate order in PDF format, please click here.

-The IURC recently ruled on IPL's request regarding a proposed electric car sharing program for Indianapolis (Cause No. 44478).
+In February 2015, the IURC ruled on IPL's request regarding a proposed electric car sharing program for Indianapolis (Cause No. 44478).